better-api/better-api/docs/syntax.md

 > As you can see, API key can be defined to be present in either header or query.
 > You can also specify just header or just query, and leave the other field alone.

-After you have an authorization type, you can use it to specify auth for a single endpoint:
+After you have an authentication type, you can use it to specify auth for a single endpoint:

 ```text
 GET "/protected" {